 Faced with today's job market, it is essential to gain experience early on in your career.
-Once thought of as a college luxury rather than a college requirement, internships are becoming vastly popular among high achieving high school students.
+Once thought of as a college luxury rather than a college requirement, high school internships are becoming vastly popular among high achieving high school students.
 Gaining experience before college is now essential to getting your foot in the door and experiencing an industry before studying it in college.

 Once you find your internship, it's key to make a strong impression and make a positive impact on the company or organization.